 Important: All students in their fifth year or beyond must complete the ASR documents, unless they have already set a defense date during the fall semester of the formal review process.
 Those students who have set a defense date require only a letter/email from their advisor stating their defense date and that the thesis committee is in agreement.

-Note that these students must file a program of study form no later than the beginning of the semester prior to dissertation defense, and preferably far before then.
+Note: These students must file a program of study form no later than the beginning of the semester prior to dissertation defense, and preferably far before then.
 Forms are available below in the section “Important Documents” and should be turned in to the department offices when completed for formal entry into the graduate tracking system.